 Additionally, you can ask your attorney to write a letter to your medical professionals regarding the status of your case and ask them to postpone collections until you receive a settlement or trial award.

-Contact Our New York Tractor-Trailer Accident Lawyers
+Contact a New York Tractor-Trailer Accident Attorney Today